Life Insurance for People with Epilepsy

 What If My Symptoms Are Serious?

-If you are having second thought about your eligibility because your symptoms are recurrent and unpredictable, here are some options if you are determined to get insurance.
+If you are having second thoughts about your eligibility because your symptoms are recurrent and unpredictable, here are some options if you are determined to get insurance.

 Life insurance firms offer this kind of policy where the applicant doesn’t need to take a medical exam.
 A great option for someone with no episodes in a few years and pretty good health overall.
 You will still need to reveal your medical background, but the insurer will consider your current well-being and not your past symptoms.